 What content should be in my résumé?

 List all employment (paid and unpaid) including nature of work and dates of employment.
-Also, include academic and professional awards, honors, teaching experience, subject matter expertise, language(s) proficiency other than English, and your familiarity with research or communications technologies, e.g. web design, television or radio production, video editing, podcasting, etc.
+Also, include academic and professional awards, honors, teaching experience, exhibitions, work published or produced, subject matter expertise, language(s) proficiency other than English, and your familiarity with research or communications technologies, e.g. web design, television or radio production, video editing, podcasting, etc.

 What should I address in my personal statement?

 - How do you foresee the future of arts journalism?

 - Imagine the role you will play in the arts ecosystem as a key player in our digitally-connected age.
 What is most important to you and why?
 What are you curious to learn?

 - Provide an anecdote that either tells us about a point in your life when you thought something was unfair or one that reveals a change of mind, when your assumptions were challenged and how this connects to your decision to apply to this graduate program.